alhusseingamal/OS-Scheduler/README.md

 6. Alternatively, you an use the test_generator to generate a random testcase for you.
 6. You can play with the max memory size, max process size, etc... by editing them in the memory variables section in the memory file

-### Sample run testcases are shown in the "screenshots" section.
+#### Some testcases are provided under the "testcases" section.
+Sample testcases are shown in the "screenshots" section.